yoyongxuan/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 One person in list with Student ID 'A0000000A'.
 Another person in list with email 'berniceyu@u.nus.edu'.

     2. Test case: `edit A0000000A p/98765432`<br>
        Expected: Contact with Student ID A0000000A is edited.
 Details of edited contact shown in the status message.
-Timestamp in the status bar is updated.

     3. Test case: `edit A0000000A e/berniceyu@u.nus.edu`<br>
        Expected: Contact is not edited.
 Error details shown in the status message.
-Status bar remains the same.

     4. Other incorrect edit commands to try: `edit`, `edit 1 e/abc@gmail.com`, `...`<br>
        Expected: Similar to previous.